syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Selection.md

 ## Events

-The following selection events are available in the [SfCartesianChart](https://npmci.syncfusion.com/maui/api/development/maui-charts/api/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1).
+The following selection events are available in the `SfCartesianChart`.

 ### SelectionChanging

-The [SelectionChanging](https://npmci.syncfusion.com/maui/api/development/maui-charts/api/Syncfusion.Maui.Charts.ChartSelectionBehavior.html#Syncfusion_Maui_Charts_ChartSelectionBehavior_OnSelectionChanging_Syncfusion_Maui_Charts_SelectionChangingEventArgs_) event occurs before the data point is being selected.
+The `SelectionChanging` event occurs before the data point is being selected.
 This is a cancelable event.
 This argument contains the following information.

-* [SelectedSeries](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionChangingEventArgs.html#Syncfusion_UI_Xaml_Charts_ChartSelectionChangingEventArgs_SelectedSeries) - Gets the series of the selected data point.
+* `SelectedSeries` - Gets the series of the selected data point.
-* [SelectedSegments](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionChangingEventArgs.html#Syncfusion_UI_Xaml_Charts_ChartSelectionChangingEventArgs_SelectedSegments) - Gets or sets the segments collection of the selected series.
+* `SelectedSegments` - Gets or sets the segments collection of the selected series.
-* [SelectedSegment](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionChangingEventArgs.html#Syncfusion_UI_Xaml_Charts_ChartSelectionChangingEventArgs_SelectedSegment) - Gets the segment of the selected data point.
+* `SelectedSegment` - Gets the segment of the selected data point.
-* [SelectedIndex](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionChangingEventArgs.html#Syncfusion_UI_Xaml_Charts_ChartSelectionChangingEventArgs_SelectedIndex) - Gets the selected data point index.
+* `SelectedIndex` - Gets the selected data point index.
-* [PreviousSelectedIndex](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionChangingEventArgs.html#Syncfusion_UI_Xaml_Charts_ChartSelectionChangingEventArgs_PreviousSelectedIndex) - Gets the previous selected data point index.
+* `PreviousSelectedIndex` - Gets the previous selected data point index.
-* [IsDataPointSelection](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionChangingEventArgs.html#Syncfusion_UI_Xaml_Charts_ChartSelectionChangingEventArgs_IsDataPointSelection) - Gets a value that indicates whether the selection is segment selection or series selection.
+* `IsDataPointSelection` - Gets a value that indicates whether the selection is segment selection or series selection.
-* [Cancel](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionChangingEventArgs.html#Syncfusion_UI_Xaml_Charts_ChartSelectionChangingEventArgs_Cancel) - Gets or Sets a value that indicates whether the selection should be canceled.
+* `Cancel` - Gets or Sets a value that indicates whether the selection should be canceled.

 ### SelectionChanged

-The [SelectionChanged](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartBase.html#Syncfusion_UI_Xaml_Charts_ChartBase_SelectionChanged) event occurs after a data point has been selected.
+The `SelectionChanged` event occurs after a data point has been selected.
 This argument contains the following information.

-* [SelectedSeries](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionChangedEventArgs.html#Syncfusion_UI_Xaml_Charts_ChartSelectionChangedEventArgs_SelectedSeries) - Gets the series of the selected data point.
+* `SelectedSeries` - Gets the series of the selected data point.
-* [SelectedSegments](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionChangedEventArgs.html#Syncfusion_UI_Xaml_Charts_ChartSelectionChangedEventArgs_SelectedSegments) - Gets the segments collection of the selected series.
+* `SelectedSegments`) - Gets the segments collection of the selected series.
-* [SelectedSegment](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionChangedEventArgs.html#Syncfusion_UI_Xaml_Charts_ChartSelectionChangedEventArgs_SelectedSegment) - Gets the segment of the selected data point.
+* `SelectedSegment` - Gets the segment of the selected data point.
-* [SelectedIndex](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionChangedEventArgs.html#Syncfusion_UI_Xaml_Charts_ChartSelectionChangedEventArgs_SelectedIndex) - Gets the selected data point index.
+* `SelectedIndex` - Gets the selected data point index.
-* [PreviousSelectedSeries](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionChangedEventArgs.html#Syncfusion_UI_Xaml_Charts_ChartSelectionChangedEventArgs_PreviousSelectedSeries) - Gets the previous selected series.
+* `PreviousSelectedSeries` - Gets the previous selected series.
-* [PreviousSelectedSegment](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionChangedEventArgs.html#Syncfusion_UI_Xaml_Charts_ChartSelectionChangedEventArgs_PreviousSelectedSegment) - Gets the segment of previous selected data point.
+* `PreviousSelectedSegment` - Gets the segment of previous selected data point.
-* [PreviousSelectedIndex](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionChangedEventArgs.html#Syncfusion_UI_Xaml_Charts_ChartSelectionChangedEventArgs_PreviousSelectedIndex) - Gets the previous selected data point index.
+* `PreviousSelectedIndex`] - Gets the previous selected data point index.
-* [IsDataPointSelection](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionChangedEventArgs.html#Syncfusion_UI_Xaml_Charts_ChartSelectionChangedEventArgs_IsDataPointSelection) - Gets a value that indicates whether the selection is segment selection or series selection.
+* `IsDataPointSelection` - Gets a value that indicates whether the selection is segment selection or series selection.